mariaxadina/Arduino-Intelligent-Mirror/README.md

 **GPIO Pins for Connections:** As part of the project, I used General Purpose Input/Output (GPIO) pins for connecting various components, such as the motion sensor, buttons, LED strip, and speaker.

 ## Results
+The project successfully achieved the intended functionality, with all components working to create an interactive mirror.
+The results of the implementation are as follows:
+- **Motion Detection and LED Control:** The motion sensor correctly detects motion and activates the LED strip.

+- **Alarm System:** The alarm system works as expected, with the ability to set various timers (7 seconds, 5 minutes, and 10 minutes).
+The alarm is triggered based on the selected timer and runs for the specified duration.
+When the alarm time is completed, the system automatically stops the alarm and provides feedback to the user via both the LCD and sound.
+The alarm LED animation successfully plays different colors in a sequence to provide visual alerts.

+- **Music Playback:** The music control feature functions correctly.
+Pressing the dedicated button toggles the music state between playing and stopped.
+The system uses a speaker to play a predefined song.

+- **Button Interaction and Interrupts:** The interrupt-driven button press mechanism works reliably.
+The buttons used for starting/stopping the alarm and toggling the music respond instantly to presses, and debounce functionality ensures that button presses are registered without noise or false triggering.

+- **Display Feedback:** The LCD correctly displays messages to inform the user about the system's status.
+This includes showing the time remaining for the alarm, the selected timer, and messages for starting or stopping the alarm.
+The display also shows system status messages, such as "Hello, World!" during initialization and "Alarm Stopped!" when the alarm is deactivated.

+- **Overall System Performance:** The system operates smoothly, with minimal delays and interruptions.
+All components, including the sensor, LEDs, speaker, and buttons, function together as expected.

 ## Conclusions
+The **Intelligent Mirror** project successfully integrates various technologies and concepts learned in the lab.

 ## Source Code
 ### Directory Structure